Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Resume Tabular_ExitEnd Function

-Create Report In Columns Format.
+Create a Report In Columns Format.

 Public Function Columns()